Aliases for CASP7 Gene

 GeneCards Summary for CASP7 Gene

 CASP7 (Caspase 7, Apoptosis-Related Cysteine Peptidase) is a Protein Coding gene.
-Diseases associated with CASP7 include gastrointestinal lymphoma and myocardial infarction.
+Diseases associated with CASP7 include breast adenocarcinoma and pancreatic cancer.
 Among its related pathways are Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways and Integrated Pancreatic Cancer Pathway.
-GO annotations related to this gene include cysteine-type peptidase activity and aspartic-type endopeptidase activity.
+GO annotations related to this gene include cysteine-type endopeptidase activity and aspartic-type endopeptidase activity.
 An important paralog of this gene is CASP1.

 UniProtKB/Swiss-Prot for CASP7 Gene